secondlevel/Linear-Regression/README.md

 # Linear-Regression
 NYCU, Pattern Recognition, homework1

-This project is to implement linear regression by using only NumPy with Gradient Descent by the provided dataset and test the performance with testing data.
+This project is to implement linear regression by using only NumPy with Gradient Descent.

 The sample code can be download in this [link](https://github.com/NCTU-VRDL/CS_AT0828/tree/main/HW1).